I will never recommend something I’ve not personally used.

 Weight Loss/Keto Diet

 I follow a low-carb diet, sometimes known as “keto.”
 Keto is a low carb, high fat, moderate protein diet.
-On it, I’ve lost over 40 pounds and stabilized my blood sugars (I’m a type 1 diabetic).
+On it, I’ve lost 50 pounds and stabilized my blood sugars (I’m a type 1 diabetic).
 These are a few products and resources I’ve used to keep me on track.

-A very good calculator to determine what your keto macros should be can be found here.
+This is a good calculator to determine what your keto macros should be.
 This just means how much of each macronutrient (carbs, protein, & fat) you should be eating a day in order to meet your weight loss goals.

 This is a true meal-replacement shake.
 It’s designed to be one-third of your daily caloric and nutrient needs.
 The creator, Chris Bair, has stated that it’s a nutritionally complete product, which means you could have nothing but Keto Chow and be perfectly healthy.
 To prove this, Bair has completed several six-week challenges where he consumes nothing but Keto Chow and had the blood work to prove his maintained health.